MicrosoftDocs/dynamics365smb-docs/business-central/ui-set-report-layout.md

 ---
-title: Change the Way a Report Looks by Selecting a Different Layout
+title: Setting the Report Layout
-description: You can use different layouts for a report, and switch between layouts to change how a report looks.
+description: Learn how to set the layout that's used on a report when previewing and printing.
 author: jswymer
 ms.topic: conceptual
 ms.devlang: na